 The exact mechanism of HCQ is not known completely, but there are several hypotheses about how it works.

-The primary theory behind its effectiveness against malaria lies in its ability to block the detoxification process in the plasmodium parasites.
+For malaria: The primary theory behind its effectiveness against malaria lies in its ability to block the detoxification process in the plasmodium parasites.

 The malaria parasites (plasmodium) first invade the RBC and then ingest hemoglobin from the cytosol into the food vacuole.
 Then it uses the decomposed hemoglobin for synthesizing amino acids proteins for its growth.
 The decomposed hemoglobin (consists of ferriprotoporphyrin IX (FPIX) haematin) eventually transformed into nontoxic crystallized polymers named hemozoin.

 The food vacuole is a lysosomal isolated acidic compartment, and the HCQ is a weak alkaline.
-As a result, HCQ diffuses the vacuole membrane and turn itself into a protonated form, which the parasite cannot diffuse out.
+As a result, HCQ diffuses the vacuole membrane and turns itself into a protonated form, which the parasite cannot diffuse out.

-The accumulated HCQ in the food vacuole destabilizes the FPIX, thereby inhibiting its polymerization, inducing parasite cell lysis.
+The accumulated HCQ in the food vacuole destabilizes the FPIX, thereby inhibiting its polymerization, and inducing parasite cell lysis.

 Another theory suggests that HCQ targets the nucleus, not the lysosome.
 It can directly interact or bind to the parasite’s DNA and RNA and inhibits its replication and transcription process.

 Hydroxychloroquine accumulates in lysosomes and increases the intra-lysosomal PH.
-As a result, it impairs lysosomes and autophagosomes ability to mature, thereby inhibiting autoimmune activation.
+As a result, it impairs lysosomes and autophagosomes’ ability to mature, thereby inhibiting autoimmune activation.

 Some studies say HCQ can modify the lysosomal function by clocking the fusion between lysosome and autophagosome.